ChrisMoralis/TokenGating/_express-server/README.md

 ### 2. Add Environment Variables

-Copy `.env.example` file and rename it `.env`, then fill in the following info with your Moralis server details.
+Create a `.env` file, then fill in the following info with your Moralis server details.

 ```
 MORALIS_APP_ID=xxx